-With the recent intimation of the NABARD Exam 2019 for the recruitment of Grade A and Grade B officers, we at Oliveboard as always are here to address all your concerns about the examination.
+With the recent intimation of the NABARD Exam 2020 for the recruitment of Grade A officers, we at Oliveboard as always are here to address all your concerns about the examination.
 National Bank for Agriculture and Rural Development abbreviated as NABARD is a development Bank entrusted with the responsibility of fostering rural prosperity and promote sustainable and equitable agriculture and rural development.
 The Grade A Exam conducted by NABARD for the recruitment of officers for the Assistant Manager Posts is a direct entry into the premier organization and a great opportunity for the aspirants to secure a career with the apex development institution.
 If you are someone who is aiming to grab this opportunity then knowing the detailed syllabus for the Exam is of utmost importance.
 In this blog we will be discussing with you all the NABARD Grade A Syllabus for the Phase I and Phase II Examination.
-We urge to start your preparations ASAP because as they say “The sooner the better.”
+We urge you to start your preparations ASAP because as they say “The sooner the better.”

-NABARD Grade A Syllabus – Phase I & Phase II Exams
+NABARD Grade A Syllabus 2020- Phase I & Phase II Exams

 It is an objective online exam comprising of seven sections The total marks for this phase of the examination is 200.
-There is sectional cut off as well as over all cut off in this phase.
+There is sectional cut off as well as overall cut off in this phase.
 This is a qualifying stage and marks obtained by the candidate are not counted in the subsequent phases.

 |Name of Section||Marks Allotted|

 NABARD Grade A Syllabus 2020- Phase I (Prelims)

 NABARD Grade A Syllabus 2020 For Quantitative Aptitude